Select Page

 2015 – 2017

-There was a more need for simplicity in this era.
-This led to the slide-out menus and hidden menus that appeared on websites.
+There was a greater need for simplicity in this era, leading to slide-outs and hidden menus on websites.

-As the years went by, Flash became less popular.
-In 2015 Google moved all its YouTube videos to HTML5.
-This was a big blow to Adobe Flash.
-In 2017 Adobe officially announced it would stop working on Flash by 2020.
-It will become less popular and obsolete without new features and advancements.
+As the years passed, Flash became less popular.
+In 2015, Google moved all its YouTube videos to HTML5, a big blow to Adobe Flash.
+In 2017, Adobe officially announced that it would stop working on Flash by 2020.
+Without new features and advancements, Flash will become less popular and obsolete.

-Recent web design trends include a rise in the interactive capabilities of websites.
+Recent web design trends include a rise in websites’ interactive capabilities.
 In 2018, chatbots, animation, and micro-interaction were introduced.
-Businesses started using chatbots on their websites to allow users to chat with representatives and get their questions answered right away.
-The animation was also used as background and in images.
-A more advanced type of animation is micro-interaction.
-This is where the animation changes based on the user’s interactions.
+Businesses started using chatbots on their websites to allow users to chat with representatives and get their questions answered immediately.
+The animation was also used as background and in images—a more advanced type of animation micro-interaction that changes based on user interactions.

 Web Design Trends

-Generally, websites should be legible, informative, and maybe even sleek, but If you were to go on mikiyakobayashi.com, you would realize there is much more to the web than just coding a couple of lines one day.
-This site pushes the boundary of what Is possible on the web.
-When launching this site, you will immediately realize what is unique: its elegant blend of photos, information, and interface.
+Generally, websites should be legible, informative, and maybe even sleek, but if you visit mikiyakobayashi.com, you will realize there is much more to the web than just coding a couple of lines one day.
+This site pushes the boundaries of what is possible on the web.
+When you launch it, you will immediately realize its unique blend of photos, information, and interface.

 It started in 1991